This information applies to England and Wales.

 If you report a change within 1 month of it happening, any extra money should be backdated to the date you reported the change.
 If you report a change late, explain why.
 It may still be backdated if you have a good reason for reporting it late.

-If you're not sure if a change affects your child’s claim, it’s best to report it to the DWP.
+To check if a change might affect your child’s claim, it is best to report it to the DWP.

 Once the DWP has assessed your form, they could: